-I recently came across a feature article in the App Store, highlighting "Innovative Ways to Give Back" for consumers.
-Initially, given the work Percent Pledge does, I figured it was the kind of "echo-chamber" content I see on Twitter or Facebook.
+Initially, given the work Percent Pledge does, we figured that Apple article was the kind of "echo-chamber" content I see on Twitter or Facebook.
 But then I realized that I rarely even open the App Store, let alone consume Apple News.

 It was serendipity, and Apple wrote this piece because they understand how important giving is to consumers.
 It's not like they know something everyone else doesn't.
 The writing is on the wall everywhere, from the success of Toms to Starbucks partnering with Feeding America, to Lyft's IPO announcement email to users centering around philanthropy.
 And beyond those examples, Cone Communications researched this very thing, finding that 90% of millennial consumers--and 85% of all consumers--would switch brands to one associated with social causes.